ES-TUDelft/affectbutton-qualtrics/README.md

   * Click on **Preview** to check/test the AffectButton

-  * The template provides you with one affect button and its corresponding data (Pleasure, Arousal and Dominance).
+  * The template provides you with one AffectButton and its corresponding data (Pleasure, Arousal and Dominance).

   <div align="center">
    <img src="pics/qaffectpreview.png" width="500px" />